Monitoring survey of Annex I sand dune habitats in Ireland

 BEC Consultants organised this large, multidisciplinary project from February 2003 through to March 2008.
 The project involved field ecology, GIS technology, soil analysis and statistical data analysis.
 During the field survey the ecological teams recorded data on trees, shrubs, herbs, ferns, mosses, liverworts and lichens along with important structural and regeneration data.
 1,320 woodland sites were surveyed and over 70,000 tree stems were measured…

-National Survey and Assessment of the Conservation Status of Irish Sea Cliffs
+National Survey of Irish Sea Cliffs

 All sea cliffs in Ireland are included within the EU Annex I habitat Vegetated Sea Cliffs of the Atlantic and Baltic coasts.
 Vegetated sea cliffs can be divided into two broad categories: hard cliffs and soft cliffs.
 Different plant communities occur on sea cliffs in horizontal zones, from maritime communities at the cliff base to Festuca-dominated grassland at the cliff top.
 This project refined and developed methodologies for surveying and assessing the conservation status of sea cliffs in Ireland…